Ortham/ortham.github.io/content/posts/2009-02-26-environment-mod-list.md

 [Nexus Mods](https://www.nexusmods.com/oblivion/mods/7055)

 Created as an alternative to IW, this does the same thing, but looks very different as it uses different textures and does not have any schedule system.
 Because of this, it also has less of a performance hit, but the AWLSaC is still recommended instead.
-If you choose to use this, make sure to grab the fix  [here](https://www.nexusmods.com/oblivion/mods/7060) too.
+If you choose to use this, make sure to grab [the fix](https://www.nexusmods.com/oblivion/mods/7060) too.

 ### Animated Window Lighting System and Chimneys (AWLSaC)